 Which versions of the BMW 3 Series are available?

-As the Mk7 version of the 3er only went on sale at the start of 2019, the range is currently modest in terms of its complexity, but it will expand both in terms of bodystyles and engine choices.
+As the Mk7 version of the 3er only went on sale at the start of 2019, the range is currently modest in terms of its complexity, but it has already expanded to both of the bodystyles we expect to be offered.

-A replacement for the unusual hatchback-shaped BMW 3 Series Gran Turismo is looking unlikely.
+A replacement for the unusual hatchback-shaped BMW 3 Series Gran Turismo is unlikely.

 Diesels have been popular with the 3 Series since they first went on sale in Britain in 1993, so expect to see more of the 318d, 320d and 330d than their petrol siblings.

-Smaller-capacity motors will flesh-out the range, as well a 330e plug-in hybrid.
-A fully-electric 3 Series is also likely during this model’s lifecycle.
+Smaller-capacity motors will flesh-out the range in due course, while a fully-electric 3 Series is also likely during this model’s lifecycle.

 What is the BMW M3?